JeremyCollinsMPI/Flight-delays/README.md

-with two neurons in the first layer, the training loss at the end of 40 epochs is 0.0314 and test loss is 0.0329.  may continue going down. with ten nuerons, training loss of 0.0293 and test loss of 0.0315 and looks like it is continuing to go down.
+with two neurons in the first layer, the training loss at the end of 40 epochs is 0.0314 and test loss is 0.0329.  may continue going down. with ten nuerons, training loss of 0.0293 and test loss of 0.0315 and looks like it is continuing to go down. after 60 epochs, training loss of 0.0245 and validation loss of 0.0295.

 tried a different activation functon, 1 - (e ^ (-x)), which seems to converge at a training loss of 0.0361 and test loss of  0.0361 after 10 epochs. epochs.